Code-Institute-Submissions/CasinoGame/README.md

 Lucky Casino is a
 memory game using cards and the users are required to match pairs via the same picture.
-This website will use the user�s memory and skill in trying to match the pairs before the time runs out.
+This website will use the user's memory and skill in trying to match the pairs before the time runs out.
 The website can be used by everyone and will be fun and challenging for everybody who has an attempt.
 The site will be bright, colorful and will have a host of interactive content.
 This will include